tonmoay/S2D2-Experiments/README.md

 Download the `S2D2_data.zip` file from here: https://drive.proton.me/urls/7A3JN1D1TG#Ss8Pi2a8apbt

 Pleace `S2D2_data.zip` in the home directory and unzip.
-This will create the `data/` directory as explained earlier.
+This will create the `data/` directory inside the home directory.

 ## Usage
 Here are the sequence of code execution required to run the codebase